BHTY Around the Globe

 This section should clearly describe your study rationale.
 It should end with a statement of the specific study hypothesis and/or study objectives.

-- Describe study participants or what was studied (e.g., patient population, be specific).
-Describe the study design, intervention, methods used, outcome measure(s), and any follow up.
+- Describe study participants or what was studied (e.g., hospital readmission, be specific).
+Describe the study design, intervention, methods used, outcome measure(s), and any follow up

 - Describe the main outcomes and quantify results using % confidence intervals if possible.
 Describe adverse events.

 - Describe any limitations of the study